Skip to main content

 Connect a repository

 From the Environment page in the workspace settings, Admins can connect to a Docker repository by clicking on the green Repository button next to the Custom images header.
-Hex supports repositories hosted in Docker Hub and Amazon Elastic Container Registry (ECR).
+Hex supports repositories hosted in Docker Hub, Amazon Elastic Container Registry (ECR), and Google Artifact Registry.

 Docker Hub